Kitchen Renovation Planning Guide: Budget, Timeline, and Steps

 Best for: Large kitchens, entertaining, multi-cook households

 An island adds a freestanding work surface in the center of the kitchen.
 It can house a sink, cooktop, dishwasher, or simply provide extra counter space and seating.
 An island requires at least 42 inches of clearance on all sides (48 inches is better) and works best in kitchens that are at least 12 feet wide.
+It's especially useful when the kitchen needs to work well for multiple people and when you want a new kitchen that better supports everyday life.
 Islands with plumbing or gas require significant under-floor work that adds to cost and complexity.

 Selecting Cabinets